 State income tax and State disability have been deducted, but before 401(k) contributions, Health benefit deductions court-ordered assignments for support, and voluntary deductions are taken out.
 If you are self-employed, the FTB can garnish income for contracted services and often they take everything until you can show expenses on these types of garnishments (typically referred to as a levy – because they levy the source that pays you as a contractor).

 FTB Asset Seizure: Not as often as tax relief companies make it sound

 The FTB can issue a warrant to enforce the payment of a lien.
 Once they get the authorization, they can seize your assets or property, including houses, cars, or anything of value.
 Let’s be realistic though.
 The FTB rarely ever takes a primary residence, regardless of what some tax relief companies may want you to believe.
-Same thing applies to personal vehicles.
-They are typically only coming in take vehicles and homes when the debts are extremely large and the assets are extravagant.
+The same thing applies to personal vehicles.
+They are typically only coming intake vehicles and homes when the debts are extremely large and the assets are extravagant.